 For these awards, we define ‘historical’ as meaning predominantly set at least 35 years ago for fiction, or dealing with subjects from at least 35 years ago for non-fiction.

-We’ll announce the long- and shortlists over summer 2020 and the three prizes will be awarded in November.
+We’ll announce the long- and shortlists in summer and early autumn 2020 and the three prizes will be awarded in November.

 If you’ve got any questions about the HWA Crowns or want to check on a submission, email Imogen Robertson, the HWA’s chair.